Pretty sky after sunset on Sturgeon Lake. Photo taken May 23, 2013.

-Where are Kevin and Ruth right now?
-Sturgeon Lake Regional Park, Saskatchewan, Canada.
+Where are Kevin and Ruth now?
+Hua Hin, Thailand.

 Where are Kevin and Ruth going next?
-Ottawa, Ontario, Canada!
-Sometime towards the end of September, 2013.
+Maldives on March 23rd.

 We bought Sherman in September 2007, and he only had 25,000 miles (40,000 kms) on him.
-Now, he has 72,800 miles (116,000 kms) on the clock!
+We sold him in August 2020, and he had 134,000 miles (215,000 kms) on the clock!
 But it's almost all highway driving, and that's pretty easy on the engine.
-Plus, I change his oil regularly!
+Plus, I changed his oil regularly!

 Took this photo the first day we were introduced!

 We have done a lot of modifications to Sherman.
-We installed three 80w solar panels, four 6v deep cycle batteries, and a 1700w power inverter.
+We installed three 80w solar panels, four 6v deep cycle batteries, and a power inverter.
 This is our supply of electricity because we like to be self sufficient and it enables us to park overnight for free when we can.

 We also removed the television and the microwave.
 We didn't use either one of them very often, so we got rid of them.
 Now we have more cupboard space!